CraigNock/wksp-module-2-js-6-fundamentals-2/6-lecture-3-functions.md

 ---

 As of now, you are free to use the syntax you wish.
+//95% of the time it doesn't effect anything

 I will let you know when to _not_ use a particular syntax.